steevepay/babyfoot-manager/README.md

 ## File Structure

-Within the download you'll find the following directories and files:
+Within the download, you will find the following directories and files:

 ```
 |-- Babyfoot Manager,